August 31, 2021

-As homeowners, we tend to choose plants that are economical and give immediate results as we landscape our yards.
-We are attracted to plants that produce flowers and fruit, grow quickly in the landscape, withstand environmental stresses, and generally, thrive without much care.
+As homeowners, we are often attracted to plants that produce flowers and fruit, grow quickly in the landscape, can withstand environmental stresses, and generally, thrive without much care.

-Unfortunately, these features can also be characteristics of what are considered aggressive or invasive plants.
-Even though these plants fulfil our current landscape expectations, some of them may be the wrong choice.
+Unfortunately, these features can also be characteristics of what are considered aggressive or invasive plants; although these plants fulfil our current landscape expectations, some of them may be the wrong choice.

-They can overgrow and require high maintenance, and also may have adverse long-term effects on the environment.
-It makes sense to avoid using plants that are invasive.
+Invasive plants can overgrow and often require high maintenance.
+Additionally, invasive plants may have adverse long-term effects on the environment.

-Of course, the vast majority of plants that grow quickly and look attractive are not problems and are appropriate to use for landscaping.
+Of course, the vast majority of plants that grow quickly and look attractive are not problematic and are appropriate to use for landscaping.